Top 5 WordPress CDN Plugins for Lightning-Fast Website in 2026

 Let’s explore the top contenders.

-Infinite Uploads is a WordPress plugin that offloads WordPress media files, such as images and videos, to cloud storage and provides an integrated CDN and video streaming platform.
+Infinite Uploads is a WordPress plugin that can offload the WordPress media library, including images and videos, to cloud storage.
+It also provides an integrated WordPress CDN network, edge image optimization, and WordPress video hosting.

 Infinite Uploads is known for its simple setup and handling of large media.
-You upload your media and large files in WordPress, and Infinite Uploads automatically transfers it to the cloud (AWS S3/CloudFront under the hood).
+You upload your media and large files in WordPress, and Infinite Uploads automatically transfers it to the cloud.

 You will benefit from unlimited site connections and built‑in video encoding/streaming (adaptive bitrate with a custom player).
 Infinite Uploads is still growing in adoption.
 Though newer in the WordPress ecosystem, early reports praise its performance and excellent usability.